Jose Mourinho praised his team for their second half turnaround following their 2-1 victory over Sheriff to begin their Europa League campaign.

 “We didn’t play the way we had prepared, we didn’t control the game.
 The first goal was a miralce, we didn’t do anything to deserve the lead.
 We still lacked aggression, but we took control of the game.
 We deserved to win, which was the most important thing.”

-Mourinho was also asked about the condition of midfielder Renato Sanches, who exited midway through the first half with an apparent muscle injury.
+Mourinho was also asked about the status of midfielder Renato Sanches, who exited midway through the first half after he tweaked his hamstring—potentially risking already his second injury layoff of the early season.

 “He’s a great player, he needs to play—he had three days of rest and felt more than ready to play another 45 minutes today.
 However, he felt a tweak.”